-On Naming: The Chamber Reliquary
+Inheritance Without Ownership: The Chamber Reliquary

-The Chamber Reliquary takes its title from two worlds—one of function, the other of reverence.
+The Chamber Reliquary takes its title from two worlds: one of function, the other of reverence.
 At its core, this 19th-century cabinet was designed to hold the unspoken necessities of private life.
-A chamber piece, yes—but also something more.
+A chamber piece, yes, but also something more.

 On the Nature of Belonging